Hierarchical Adversarial Bandits for Online Configuration Optimization: Related Work

 \section{Related Work}

 The multi-armed bandit (MAB) problem has been extensively studied under various assumptions, leading to a rich landscape of algorithms and theoretical results \cite{slivkins2019introduction}.
 Early work focused primarily on the stochastic setting, where the finite set of arm rewards are IID random variables drawn from fixed, unknown distributions.
 Algorithms like Upper Confidence Bound (UCB) \cite{ucb2002auer} and Successive Elimination \cite{even2002pac} provide strong performance guarantees in this scenario by balancing exploration and exploitation based on estimated reward distributions' means and confidence intervals.
-The canonical worst-case scenario of ``needle in a haystack'' leads to a regret of $\Tilde{\cO}(\sqrt{kT})$ (ignoring polylogarithmic factors) for these algorithms.
+The canonical worst-case scenario of ``needle in a haystack'' scenario leads to a regret of $\Tilde{\cO}(\sqrt{kT})$ (ignoring polylogarithmic factors) for these algorithms.

 Another line of work deals with continuous action spaces, still under stochastic settings.
 The most straightforward approach is performing uniform discretization on the arms, under assumptions of metric spaces and smoothness assumptions, and then applying a known multi-armed bandit approach (like UCB).
 More advanced techniques include approaches like the \emph{zooming algorithm} \cite{kleinberg2008multi,kleinberg2019bandits}, which takes a more adaptive and dynamic approach.
 It starts with a coarse view of the action space and progressively refines its focus on promising regions.
-It maintains a confidence interval for each arm (or region), and based on these intervals, it either ``zooms in'' on a region by dividing it into subregions or eliminates it if it's deemed suboptimal
+It maintains a confidence interval for each arm (or region), and based on these intervals, it either ``zooms in'' on a region by dividing it into subregions or eliminates it if it's deemed suboptimal.
 A more challenging research direction considers the finite nonstochastic setting with a finite number of arms, where adversarial opponents control reward assignments.
-For this setting to be feasible, the usual assumption is of an oblivious adversary and a \emph{regret} where the algorithm is compared with the best arm in hindsight.
+For this setting to be feasible, the usual assumption is of an oblivious adversary and a \emph{regret} where the algorithm is compared with the best arm in hindsight \revisionKDD{, that is, the best fixed action which would have resulted in the highest cumulative reward}.
 For this case, algorithms like EXP3 \cite{auer2002nonstochastic} provide robust regret guarantees against any sequence of rewards, surprisingly matching the worst-case bound of the stochastic case.